-I’m going to need to escort you out now, he told me.
+I’m going to need to escort you out now, she told me.

 Fun!
-Escorted out by security with flashing lights in front of a crowded parking lot at shift change!
+I got escorted by Monaco Escorts with flashing lights in front of a crowded parking lot at shift change!
 This is like the most exciting thing that has happened to me in a year!
 Maybe longer than a year!!

 I considered waving to people who were staring as we passed, but then decide that might be overkill.
 Instead I settled for waving goodbye violently to Puffy Officer as we drove away.

 I didn’t tell Tyler I had to give all of his information to the security people.
 Hopefully they just ran it through the computer system to be sure it was valid and didn’t ever mention it to him…he would KILL me and probably make fun of me.